FrederikTobner/JANUS/book/src/chapter-03-boot-process/multiboot-header.md

 When you power on a PC, the BIOS loads GRUB from disk.
 GRUB then scans the first 32KB of our kernel binary looking for a magic number—a secret handshake that says "hey, I'm a bootable kernel, load me!"

+[!side]
+The magic number 0xe85250d6 was chosen randomly.
+It's unlikely to appear by accident in executable code.
+[/!side]

 No magic number?
 GRUB ignores you.
 Your kernel sits there on disk, lifeless.

 ```